sevcand/Google-Bootcamp/README.md

 ![Background](https://user-images.githubusercontent.com/95580142/167499571-03b6142c-d17c-43b7-969c-4adc94ffc6d4.PNG)

-* **Sprint Review:** Since the team member responsible for AI study and C# scripting had to quit the Bootcamp process towards the end of the first sprint and this development inevitably stalled the progress of our product, we've decided to work more hours in the coming two sprints to rectify our goals and catch up to our story points target.
+* **Sprint Review:** Since the team member responsible for AI study and C# scripting had to quit the Bootcamp towards the end of the first sprint and this development inevitably stalled the progress of our product, we've decided to work more hours in the coming two sprints to rectify our goals and catch up to our story points targets.
 * **Sprint Retrospective:**
- - The Daily Scrums need more discipline from every team member and efforts remedy absences will be taken.
+    - The Daily Scrums need more discipline from every team member and efforts to remedy absences will be taken.
- - Due to one withdrawal from the team, as a four-person group, we need to revise the story points dedicated to each sprint.
+    - Due to one team member's withdrawal from the project, as a four-people group, we need to revise the story points dedicated to each sprint.

 # End of Sprint #1